okraus/DeepLoc/README.md

     python DeepLoc_train.py -logdir path/to/log-directory

     - the argument passed to -logdir indicates where to save the resulting models and model predictions (a good default is "./logs")
-    - by default DeepLoc will train on the limited datasets in the ./datasets directory unless the full datasets are downloaded as described above and stored in ./datasets
+    - download the datasets as described above and store them in ./datasets
     - by default, models are saved every 500 iterations, and a test batch is evaluated every 50 iterations

 To evaluate the performance of different DeepLoc checkpoints run: